SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters.md

 - **Number CCAP Core**: Calculated.
 The total number of associated CCAP cores.

 - **Number Service Group**: Calculated.
 The total number of associated service groups.

-    - Service groups are retrieved from the docsIf3MdNodeStatusTable (OID 1.3.6.1.4.1.4491.2.1.20.1.12) polled from the CCAP.
+  Service groups are retrieved from the *docsIf3MdNodeStatusTable* (OID 1.3.6.1.4.1.4491.2.1.20.1.12) polled from the CCAP.

 - **Number CM**: Calculated.
 The total number of associated CMs.

-  - Cable Modem's are retrieved from the docsIf3CmtsCmRegStatusTable (OID 1.3.6.1.4.1.4491.2.1.20.1.3) polled from the CCAP.
+  Cable modems are retrieved from the *docsIf3CmtsCmRegStatusTable* (OID 1.3.6.1.4.1.4491.2.1.20.1.3) polled from the CCAP.

 - **Number CM Offline**: Calculated.
 The total number of associated CMs that do not have an operational status.

-  - Calculated by aggregating the number of CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (8 Operational = Online, any other value = Offline).
+  Calculated by aggregating the number of CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (8 Operational = Online, any other value = Offline).

 - **Percentage CM Offline**: Calculated.
 The percentage of associated offline CMs, from the CCAP perspective.

-  - Calculated based on the CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (8 Operational = Online, any other value = Offline).
+  Calculated based on the CMs reported as offline by the CCAP (OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6) (8 Operational = Online, any other value = Offline).

 - **Number CM DOCSIS 2.0**: Calculated.
 The total number of associated cable modems that report their DOCSIS version as a version within the 2.0 range.

-  - Polled directly from the Cable Modem using the docsIfDocsisBaseCapability (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.
+  Polled directly from the cable modem using the *docsIfDocsisBaseCapability* (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.

 - **Number CM DOCSIS 3.0**: Calculated.
 The total number of associated cable modems that report their DOCSIS version as a version within the 3.0 range.

-  - Polled directly from the Cable Modem using the docsIfDocsisBaseCapability (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.
+  Polled directly from the cable modem using the *docsIfDocsisBaseCapability* (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.

 - **Number CM DOCSIS 3.1**: Calculated.
 The total number of associated cable modems that report their DOCSIS version as a version within the 3.1 range.

-  - Polled directly from the Cable Modem using the docsIfDocsisBaseCapability (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.
+  Polled directly from the cable modem using the *docsIfDocsisBaseCapability* (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.

 - **Number CM DOCSIS 1.x**: Calculated.
 The total number of associated cable modems that report their DOCSIS version as a version within the 1.x range.

-  - Polled directly from the Cable Modem using the docsIfDocsisBaseCapability (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.
+  Polled directly from the cable modem using the *docsIfDocsisBaseCapability* (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.

 - **Number CM DOCSIS Other**: Calculated.
 The total number of associated cable modems that are unable to report their DOCSIS version or for which the DOCSIS version is outside of the known range.

-  -  Polled directly from the Cable Modem using the docsIfDocsisBaseCapability (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.
+  Polled directly from the cable modem using the *docsIfDocsisBaseCapability* (OID 1.3.6.1.2.1.10.127.1.1.5.0) property.

 - **Number CM Ping Unreachable**: Calculated.
 The number of associated CMs that report the ping status "Unreachable".